-Corporate social responsibility (CSR) is a type of business model that helps a company to be more conscious of the impact they have on the economy, environment and society.
+Corporate social responsibility (CSR) is a type of business model that helps a company be more conscious of the impact they have on the economy, environment, and society.

 A proper corporate social responsibility can bring a lot of competitive advantages to any company, such as increased sales and profits, cost savings, and improved brand image.

-It also enhances customer loyalty, better decision making and management processes.
+It also enhances customer loyalty and improves decision making and management processes.

 For a company to be socially responsible, it first needs to be accountable to itself and the shareholders.

 Companies that adopt corporate social responsibility programs can grow their business to where they can give back to society.